-In the heart of Beijing, through a gate guarded by a very large image of Mao Zedong, lies the largest and best-preserved collection of ancient buildings in China that were off-limits to the public for more than 500 years — the Forbidden City.
+In the heart of Beijing — through The Gate of Heavenly Peace guarded by a very large image of Mao Zedong — lies the largest and best-preserved collection of ancient buildings in China that were off-limits to the public for more than 500 years — the Forbidden City.

 The palace walls are an impressive 7.9 m high and 8.62 m at their widest point.
 To deter unwanted visitors even further, a moat 52 m wide and 6 m deep surrounds the entire complex.
 There are also guard towers located at all four corners and only four gates — one on each side.

 Tourists enter through the Meridian Gate (see below) and can either take an official tour, an audio tour, or a self-guided wander through the incredible complex.
 (Click here for opening hours and entry fee information).

 Restoration is ongoing at the Forbidden City, with plans to have 80% of the palace open to visitors by 2020.